4 Safety Tips for Hunting Hogs in 2026

 These safety precautions will make your hunt as fun and successful as mine was.

-Also, taking a hunter safety course through Hunter-Ed will enhance your understanding and preparedness before a hog hunt — or a hunt for any species.
+In addition to the safety tips we shared today, taking a hunter safety course through Hunter-Ed will enhance your understanding and preparedness before a hog hunt — or a hunt for any species.
 Our online courses are an easy, interactive way to learn best practices for safety, handling firearms, and understanding game behavior.